sebivenlo/sebidao/README.md

 not know not care what the underlying persistence technology is.
 The better this objective is served, the more reuse can be achieved in the only valuable part of the software: the application logic it selves.

-The current implementation supports the following operations:
+The current postgreSQL jdbc based implementation supports the following operations:

 ```Java